hientptran/WS22-Notes/Operating systems/Deadlock.md

 	4. **Kreisketten-Wartebedingungen:** Es existiert geschlossene Kette von 2 oder mehr Prozessen.
 Jeder Prozess wartet auf eine Ressource, worauf der nächste Prozess in der Kette Zugriff hat
 - **Englisch:**
 	1. **Exclusion condition:** each resource is either assigned to a process or available.
-	2. **Access and wait condition:** any process with access to resources can request additional resources
+	2. **Hold and wait condition:** any process with access to resources can request additional resources
-	3. **Non-expropriation condition:** Access to resources already granted cannot be forcibly withdrawn from a process.
-Resource release only by process
+	3. **Non preemption condition:** Access to resources already granted cannot be forcibly withdrawn from a process.
+They must be explicitly released by the process holding them
-	4. **Circular chain waiting conditions:** Closed chain of 2 or more processes exists.
+	4. **Circular wait conditions:** Closed chain of 2 or more processes exists.
 Each process waits for a resource, to which the next process in the chain has access.
 - **Beispiel:**
 	- Ein Prozess habe Zugriff auf Ressource A und benötige zudem Zugriff auf Ressource B
 	- Zur gleichen Zeit habe ein anderer Prozess Zugriff auf Ressource B und benötige Zugriff auf Ressource A